jessetane/fsdb/readme.md

 #### Relationships
 Are only, and always(!) symetrical many-to-many relationships.
 Just some ideas here:
  * Why many-to-many?
 Everything is cool when you start out building your db and thinking object x will only ever have 1 y, but inevitably you end up pluralizing almost every relationship - so maybe just start out this way?
- * Why symetrical?
-Say you have collection x and collection y, where objects in x reference objects in y in a single direction - now if you delete an object from y, some of your x objects may be left with dangling references.
-By enforcing bidirectional relationships you have a fast way of either warning whoever is doing the y deletion about existing refs or at least cleaning up nicely after them.
-Obviously your app still needs to be dangle-proof cos transactions, what are thos?

 #### Misc
  * Field types aren't really a thing at this point - data is either text or a relationship